 Santa Rosa District Schools' professional development system is a detailed plan for teachers, administrators and district leaders to focus on individual growth and success of school improvement and district initiatives.
-We are creating a paradigm shift in teacher and administrator reflection as they focus on deliberate practice and reflection of their own teaching as a part of their Professional Developmen Plan.
+We are creating a paradigm shift in teacher and administrator reflection as they focus on deliberate practice and reflection of their own teaching as a part of their Professional Development PlanMyLearning Plan.
 Teachers self-assess before they begin their Professional Development Plan to identify instructional strategies that they can work on to improve teaching and learning.
-Teachers and administrators reflect mid-year on professional development taken thus far and provide feedback to the district on professional development needs.
+Teachers and administrators begin the year by describing their professional learning plan which includes both a student achievement and professional growth goal, identifying their need for specific professional development taken thus far and provide feedback to the district on professional development needs.
 Additionally, this reflection provides a time for teachers and administrators to identify how the professional learning has impacted student performance and the changes in teacher practice that has occurred.
-As teachers reflect mid-year, they are able to adjust their professional learning to help them meet their student's, state, district and school initatives.
+As teachers reflect mid-year, they are able to adjust their professional learning to help them meet their student's, state, district and school initiatives.student achievement and professional growth goals.

 The school-based focus of professional learning has broadened to incorportate collaborative job-embedded training for the treachers and administrators.
-PLCs will continue to bebecome a natural part of the ir-work-day.
-Administrators are collaborating with teachers and district professional development leaders to focus on data driven professional learning needs.bring the necessary professional learning to the teachers.
+PLCs, Lesson Study and Action Research will continue to bebecome a natural part of the ir-work-day.
+Administrators are collaborating with teachers and district professional development leaders to focus on data driven professional learning needs. bring the necessary professional learning to the teachers.
 Instructional Pillarsstrategies, Florida Standards as they relate tond Marzano's Teaching strategies, and STEM/STEAM strategies will be the focus for district-wide professional learning.
 Lesson Study and Action Research will be encouraged as a "by-product" from the PLCs.
 The goal being meaningful job-embedded professional learning that focuses directly on teacher and student classroom needs.

-The shift in professional development will be ongoing as teachers continue to incorporate these empowering job embedded learning opportunities into their Professional Development Plans and strive to build a deeper understanding of the state standards.
+The shift in professional development will be ongoing as teachers continue to incorporate these empowering job embedded learning opportunities into their Professional DevelopmentMy Learning Plan Plans and strive to build a deeper understanding of the state standards.